 Use a sharp knife or bench scraper in an up-and-down motion to make your cuts (don't try to slide the blade along the counter or the sticky dough will stick to it), and leave the sticky cut edges facing open.
 Dust lightly with flour only if needed.

 Do you need to do the twist?
 Nope!
-You'll end up with airier, thicker ciabatta breadsticks.
-You could even bake tear-apart ciabatta breadsticks by cutting the dough directly on the parchment lined baking sheet you'll bake them on.
-Don't separate the breadsticks before you bake them.
+Skip it and you'll end up with airier, thicker ciabatta breadsticks.
+You could even bake tear-apart ciabatta breadsticks by cutting the dough directly on the parchment lined baking sheet you'll bake them on and not separating the breadsticks from one anoher before you bake them.
 You may need to add 2-3 minutes to the bake time if you go this route.

 Baking Ciabatta Breadsticks